Band Biography

 The Fine Colombians

-Over the last few years, The Fine Colombians have become a must-see institution.
-Performing multiple sold out shows at the 250-seat Open Chord venue in 2018, 2019, and 2021 and numerous other dates in the surrounding area the band has acquired a deserved reputation for top notch musicianship with spot-on recreations of Steely Dan classics.
-A 2019 performance of the Aja album in its entirety was a feature of one recent TFC show.
+The Fine Colombians have become a must-see institution.
+Performing multiple sold out shows at the 250-seat Open Chord venue in Knoxville plus years of numerous dates all over the southeast the band has acquired a deserved reputation for being THE ultimate tribute featuring top-notch musicianship and spot-on recreations of Steely Dan classics, hits, and deep cuts.

 We hope to see you soon!